jamierpond/madea.blog/yapi/why-another-client.md

 # Why There Are So Many API Clients (and Why I Built Yapi Anyway)

 If you search for "Postman alternative," you’ll find dozens of tools that all claim to fix the same problems.
-That alone should be a warning sign.

-API clients are not a solved problem.
-They’re a moving target, shaped by how software is written.
-Over the last few years, that underlying reality has changed faster than the tools.
+That should have warned me that I was building something stupid.

+However, API clients are not a solved problem.
+The way we write software keeps chaging, and with LLMs entering the loop of our workflow, having tools which synergise the efforts of humans and LLMs is crucial.

-This post is a transparent accounting of the current landscape, what each class of tool does well, where it breaks down, and why I ultimately built **Yapi** instead of adopting yet another alternative.
+This post is an accounting of the current landscape, what each class of tool does well, where it breaks down, and why I ultimately built **yapi** instead of adopting yet another alternative.

 ---

-## A Useful Mental Model

-Every API client makes a choice about **what the primary unit of value is**:

-* an **interaction** (clicking, sending, exploring)
-* a **command** (a single request)
-* a **test** (assertions over responses)
-* or an **artifact** (a durable, reviewable program)

-Once you see this, the landscape becomes easier to reason about.

----

 ## [Postman](https://www.postman.com/) and [Insomnia](https://insomnia.rest/): Interaction-First
+The ol' classic.
+Everyone's favorite and least favorite at the same time.

 **Strengths**